emilyriehl/yoneda/src/hott/10-trivial-fibrations.rzk.md

 #lang rzk-1
 ```

-In what follows we show that the projection from the total space of a sigma type
+In what follows we show that the projection from the total space of a Sigma type
 is an equivalence if and only if its fibers are contractible.

 ```rzk